Simple Glossary of SEO Terms

-Responsive design: A website that adapts to the screen size of whatever device it’s being viewed on, from large desktop displays to handheld smartphones.
+Responsive design: A website that adapts to the screen size of whatever device it’s being viewed on, from desktop displays to handheld smartphones.

 Rich snippet: A snippet is the title and description preview that Google and other search engines show of URLs on its results page.
 A “rich” snippet is an enhanced version of a standard snippet.